simonxeko/stl-optimizer/README.md

-ly Optimizer
+### STL Optimizer

-Poly optimizer is a script that optimize stl meshes.
+STL optimizer is a script that optimize stl meshes.

 ### Version
 0.0.1